awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/ml-publishing-your-product-in-aws-marketplace.md

 **Note**
 Buyers that have already subscribed to your product can continue to use restricted versions of your model package or algorithm\.
 However, new buyers will not be able to see those restricted versions as options\.

-### Remove a product<a name="ml-remove-or-delist-a-product"></a>
+### Removing a product<a name="ml-remove-or-delist-a-product"></a>

+**To remove a product**

-To remove a product, navigate to your list of published products in the [Machine Learning Listings](http://aws.amazon.com/marketplace/management/ml-products) page in the AWS Marketplace Management Portal\.
-Choose the product you want to remove, and in the **Actions** dropdown list, choose **Unpublish listing**\.
+1. Navigate to your list of published products in the [Machine Learning Listings](http://aws.amazon.com/marketplace/management/ml-products) page in the AWS Marketplace Management Portal\.

+1. Choose the product you want to remove, and in the **Actions** dropdown list, choose **Unpublish listing**\.

-Provide an email address and a reason to remove your listing, in the event that an AWS Marketplace representative contacts you regarding your request\.
+1. Provide an email address and a reason to remove your listing, in the event that an AWS Marketplace representative contacts you regarding your request\.

 **Note**
 When you remove a product from AWS Marketplace, new buyers can no longer subscribe to your product\.
 However, existing buyers can continue using your product, which must be supported for a minimum of 90 days\.
 If you plan to have another product replace the unpublished listing, indicate the new listing in the details of your removal request\.